MossaCobra/OnlineShoppingWebsite/README.md

 Sensitive information such as API keys and secret keys has been removed from the `settings.py` file for security purposes.
 Make sure to reconfigure these settings when deploying the application.

 Experience the convenience of Online Shopping for all your grocery needs.
 Happy shopping!

+Unfortunately, I had to take the previous repo down and reupload it as I mistakenly uploaded the settings.py -(Sensitive Info).